 A: In general, yes.
 In most places where tourists can go in the DMZ, it is safe for children to be with a parent or guardian.
 But some sites that are more politically sensitive or dangerous and therefore not suitable for young children have age limits.
 So, it’s essential to check your tour’s details to see if there are any age limits or to contact your tour company ahead of time.
 Since the UN Command makes these rules, they cannot be changed.

-The DMZ tour is a considerable trip to learn about a global humanitarian crisis.
-There is no single centralized location that constitutes the DMZ.
+The Korean DMZ tour is a worthwhile trip to learn about a global humanitarian crisis.
+There is no single centralized location that constitutes the Korean DMZ.
 Somehow, many visitors don’t seem to grasp that concept.
 You can visit more areas than you think.
 In addition, a wealth of activities can be enjoyed independently within a reasonable distance of the civilian control zone.
+So if you want to feel the history of the safest yet most volatile border in the world, then book your tickets to the Korean DMZ Tour as soon as possible.

 Wow.
 Such detailed description and direction.
 This makes the visit very easy